BlueBrain/check-pages/README.md

 #### pick_test.py

 This test setup checks the `pick-real-neuron` app by opening the page and clicking on a correct and on an incorrect image.
 The overlay text is verified as well as the counter.

+### page_dom_check.py

+This test checks for certain DOM elements visible in the html page.
+See the description above.

 ### slack_reporter